dracolars/Spootify-API/README.md

-# Spootify - Make a Spotify Playlist
+# Spootify - Make Spotify Playlists

 Front-end Engineering project.
 Make Spotify playlists in seconds.
 An upgraded version of Codecademy's project "Playlist App With the Spotify API".

 ---
-> This application is using Spotify's Development Mode, this will not work for all Spotify accounts (max limit 25), so if you would like to try this demo please contact the [author](#author).
+> This application is using Spotify's Development Mode, this will not save playlists for unregistered Spotify accounts (25 max). you would like to try this demo please contact the [author](#author).

 ---